-At All Teach Maths Tuition, we want to ensure that everyone has the chance to participate in our engaging Maths Tutoring, and we acknowledge that in reality tutoring is hard for many to access.
+At All Teach Maths Tuition, we want to ensure that everyone has the chance to participate in our engaging maths Tutoring, and we acknowledge that in reality tutoring is hard for many to access.
 When we ran our Teach-to-Learn groups for 13 years, we were able to offer a sliding scale starting at £10 a month and these bursaries gave access to many students who might not otherwise have tutoring.
 In recent times we only offer one to one tuition (still with our same ethics of understanding maths, fun and enjoyment in maths, and explaining back or teaching onward what you have learned).
-Our tutors prices range from £38 per hour to £57 per hour, with Toby using an equity sliding scale explained below between these two rates, see more below.
+Our tutors prices range from £38 per hour to £57 per hour, with Toby using a Bursary Reversary Equity Scale explained below between these two rates, and Jen and Alice using a fixed hourly/monthly rate.
+See more below.

 We tutor the 39 weeks of the Oxfordshire County school academic year, but have a neat payment system where you pay by monthly standing order all year round, which makes the money side much easier to manage - it just needs organising when you start, and again when you leave.